rafaelrpinto/VulnerableJavaWebApplication/README.md

 The article that I wrote explaining how to use Arachni to check this application can be found here on linkedin: https://www.linkedin.com/pulse/identifying-security-flaws-legacy-web-applications-arachni-pinto

 If is there any problem running the application or you want to add more security flaws, feel free to open an issue or send a pull request.

-For the version with Apache and Modsecurity pelase see this branch: https://github.com/rafaelrpinto/VulnerableJavaWebApplication/tree/modsecurity